Cucumbers

 Pickling Cucumbers

 Small, firm cucumbers bred specifically for making crispy, crunchy pickles.
 If you have never made your own pickles with garden-fresh cucumbers, you are in for a revelation.
-Varieties include: Boston Pickling (ideal for crunchy flavorful pickles — smaller uniform shape, perfect for packing into jars) and Beit Alpha (crisp, tender-skinned with mild sweet flavor — nearly seedless, versatile for pickling or fresh eating).
+Varieties may include: National Pickling, Boston Pickling, Homemade Pickles, and other pickling varieties.
 Growing tips: Pickling cucumbers are bred to stay firm through the canning process.
 They produce heavily in a concentrated period — perfect for batch pickle-making days.
+Plant the same way as slicing cucumbers.
 Harvest small (2-4 inches) for cornichons or at 4-6 inches for dill pickles.
 Do not let fruits get too large or they become seedy and soft.
 The simple fridge pickle: sliced cukes + vinegar + salt + dill + garlic.
 You are welcome.

 $4.00